The EESC issues between 160 and 190 opinions and information reports a year.

-The main objective of this opinion is to deliver, eight years after its official launch, an EESC assessment of the state of play of the Belt and Road Initiative (BRI), a soft-power tool through which China has assumed a new strategic geopolitical position on the world chessboard.
-In this context, the EESC needs to investigate what impact the BRI can have on the EU's policies such as twin transition, open strategic autonomy, access to critical technologies and critical raw materials, security and defence, TEN-T network, foreign direct investments, EU screening, etc.
+Ten years after the launch of the Belt and Road Initiative (BRI), as soft-power tool through which China carved for itself a new strategic geopolitical position in the world, the EESC investigates what impact the BRI can have on EU's policies such as twin transition, open strategic autonomy, access to critical technologies, security and defence, and others.

-Furthermore, this opinion is intended to promote a debate both within the EESC and at interinstitutional level between the EESC, the European Commission, European Parliament and the Council on issues of particular importance that can have geopolitical implications on the EU as a whole and on individual Member States, such as the consequences for EU relations with neighbouring countries, with the countries of the Mediterranean region, and with African countries.
+The opinion aims to put forward a shared position of civil society organisations represented in the EESC on the effects of the BRI, as well as to promote a debate within the EESC and at interinstitutional level between the EESC, the European Commission, European Parliament and the Council.
+Such debate should shed more light on issues of key importance that can have geopolitical implications both on the EU as a whole and on individual Member States.